josevcm/nfc-laboratory/README.md

 # SDR nfc-signal-monitor
- A simple NFC signal and protocol analyzer using SDR receiver, capable of demodulate in real-time the comunication with contacless cards up to 424Kpbs.
+ A simple NFC signal and protocol sniffer using SDR receiver, capable of demodulate in real-time the comunication with contacless cards up to 424Kpbs.

 ## Description
  By using an SDR receiver it is possible to capture, demodulate and decode the NFC signal between the card and the reader.